CosmWasm/wasmd/x/wasm/README.md

 A number of events are returned to allow good indexing of the transactions from smart contracts.

-Every call to Init or Execute will be tagged with the info on the contract that was executed and who executed it.
+Every call to Instantiate or Execute will be tagged with the info on the contract that was executed and who executed it.
 It should look something like this (with different addresses).
-The module is always wasm.
+The module is always `wasm`, and `code_id` is only present when Instantiating a contract, so you can subscribe to new instances, it is omitted on Execute:

 ```json
 {